jinchung/ornithology/README.md

 ##Wish List (in order)

 ###Concurrency Model
-* stop the server from crashing when a client disconnect
 * metrics: add number of clients connected at any time
 * fix clean exit (it freezes sometimes)
 * update README to not use keywords - for usage